GoPlausible/algorand-remote-mcp/README.md

 19. `get_wallet_assets` - Get the assets for the configured wallet
 20. `reset_wallet_account` - Reset the wallet account for the configured user
 21. `logout` - Logout from the OAuth provider and clear authentication cookies
-22. `revoke_token` - Revoke an OAuth token with the upstream provider

 ### Transaction Operations
 23. `create_payment_transaction` - Create a payment transaction on Algorand